Medpus/BackloggdExporter/README.md

 ## Output

 A CSV file named <username>\_games.csv will be created in the current directory.
+An example of the expected output can be seen in the file exampleuser_games.csv.
 The file will have the following strucure:
 | Title | Rating |
 | -------------- | ------ |